 Tip: If you are installing an Ultra-Portable Image or a Portable-Sysprep Image that contains the Windows XP operating system, a log is generated that identifies the types of modules that were installed and identifies when the modules were installed.
 This log is helpful in determining if your image has modules that are dependent on one another, or if modules are colliding.
 The Modules.log file is located in the C:\IBMTOOLS folder.
-This file is not available on target computers that contain a Window 2000 operating system.
+In addition, another log file, called stamp log, is located in the C:\windows\lastcfg directory.

-- As modules are installing, the environment state is saved so that if a controlled reboot occurs, module installation will continue where it left off. - When a new first-customer-boot module is added to a base map, it is automatically placed in the "No Preference" category of the installation sequence for its designated install slot. - If a base map is constructed such that a partitioning module will be installed with a base operating-system module developed for an Ultra-Portable Image, the Map Settings window must be configured so the partitioning module is installed before the base operating-system module.
+- As modules are installing, the environment state is saved so that if a controlled reboot occurs, module installation will continue where it left off. - When a new first-customer-boot module is added to a base map, it is automatically placed in the "No Preference" category of the installation sequence for its designated install slot. - If a base map is constructed such that a partitioning module will be installed with an imported ImageUltra-developed base operating-system module (for an Ultra-Portable Image), the Map Settings window must be configured so the partitioning module is installed before the base operating-system module.
 There is no exception to this rule. - If a base map is constructed such that: - A partitioning module will be installed with a base operating-system module developed for either a Hardware-Specific Image or a Portable-Sysprep Image -AND- - The partitioning module will never be installed with a base operating-system module developed for an Ultra-Portable Image you can technically set the installation sequence in the Map Settings window any way you want.
 However, there are advantages to configuring the Map Settings window so the partitioning module is installed before the base operating-system module.
 In most cases, you define the extended partition defined in the partitioning module to occupy a fixed portion of the hard disk or a fixed percentage of the hard disk.
 This enables you to define the primary partition contained in the base operating-system module to occupy whatever space is left on the hard disk.
 By following this practice, you can install the same base operating-system module with or without a base partition module and use the maximum amount of space that is available on the hard disk.